 The careless ‘sang froid’ of youth (although I was in my late twenties, I felt so young, much as I do sometimes now) had me driving my work forward in a way I was foolish to abandon.
 I started exhibiting and had some 3 shows a year at one stage (see the about page on my website for examples), initially relishing the involvement with the art world.
 I have never been afraid of hard work and mostly enjoyed physical labour, whether re-plumbing my house, working as a dustman or labouring on farms.
 What I didn’t realise was the toll that this would take on my body.
 Whilst mentally I have relished the challenges and variety of the jobs I took, the ways in which my body has been stretched have taken a toll, from the cancer I lay at the door of the screen wash solvents I used, to the joint problems that are now coming from carrying 50 kilo bags of feedstuff around a farmyard as young man.

 Mentally I progress well in the studio, beginning to get some fluent thinking about my work, and refining my technique again producing work that contributed to Waldemar Januszczak saying I have talent and writing in the Guardian of one exhibition that it was “a stimulating, highly enjoyable show”.
-Be nice if he trogged down to Seaford to have a look at my forthcoming show (for your diary it is from 15th until the 22nd October).
-Physically the decline in my health is marked by a major operation which I am told will now be smack in the middle of this time, on the 18th October and leaving me in a hospital bed until probably the 24th October, so if you want to talk to me about my work, come on the 15th, 16th or 17th, although I will be there on the14th hanging the show and you might be able to sneak in then if you knock loudly…
+Be nice if he trogged down to Seaford to have a look at my show he didn’t of course and I collapsed inthe private view and was rushed into hospital early.
+Physically the decline in my health was marked by a major operation and leaving me in a hospital bed an experience described in ‘Traumatized’ which started as a black comedy piece of writing and became something much darker.
+The show was a success looked after by Oh and her monstrous regiment, to whom I am eternally grateful

 So how did I end up buying my house in Seaford?
 Much water under the bridge – from millionaire to basically bankrupted by the Tories chasing the ERM, then rebuilding the design business to a million a year turnover from scratch again after going back into education for the salary to keep things going.
 Forced out of the business and creating the online magazine that was HotelDesigns, no income for a while but eventually rebuilding turnover and income until the cancer came.
 Now rebuilding again, with for the last 16 years the love and support of my lady.
 We looked at buying in Seaford as this is home ground for her, stumbling on this house by chance and grabbing it.
 Astonishingly it was owned by the ex-principal of a major London art college, and his partner, a peer, the Baroness of Darwen.
 Yep, the dustman from Darwen bought the house of the Baroness of Darwen.
 How’s that for social mobility?